xtrime-ru/antizapret-vpn-docker/README.md

 ### How it works

 1. Connect to VPN (OpenVPN, WireGuard or Amnezia WireGuard)
-2. Configure your application to use SOCKS5 proxy via tools like ProxyBridge, Proxifier, or browser proxy settings
+2. Configure your application to use SOCKS5 proxy via tools like [AntizapretSOCKS5](https://github.com/danayer/AntizapretSOCKS5) (Windows), ProxyBridge, Proxifier, or browser proxy settings
 3. All traffic from that application (including direct IP connections) will exit through the selected server node

 Two socks5 proxy containers are available: